Tips & Info

 I went to Barranquilla for their annual Carnaval (Carnaval de Barranquilla), and I had the best time of my life.
 During Carnaval, the whole city parties for about 4 to 5 days (both day and night), and these people definitely know how to party!
 You have to experience Carnaval at least once in your lifetime.
 If you enjoy music and dancing the night away then Barranquilla is the place to be.

-For hotels, check out my hotels page.
+For hotels or apartments, check out my Barranquilla hotels page.
 I recommend the Hotel Dann Carlton, which is right across the street from the Buena Vista mall.
-Also, the Hotel El Prado (located in El Norte) is a good place to stay although the rooms at the Dann Carlton are much nicer.
+Also, the Hotel El Prado (located in El Norte) is a good place to stay, although the rooms at the Dann Carlton are much nicer.

 Everyone thought I was crazy for wanting to visit Colombia.
 The media really portrays Colombia as a bad place to visit, but it's definitely not.
 Barranquilla is a very safe place, and the people are really nice.
 The Barranquilleros seem like the happiest people in all of Colombia.